 If the offeror has received more than 15 Phase II awards in the prior 5 fiscal years, submit the name of the awarding agency, solicitation year, phase, date of award, funding agreement/contract number, and topic or subtopic title for each Phase II.
 If your firm has received any SBIR or STTR Phase II awards, even if it has received fewer than 15 in the last 5 years, it is still recommended that you complete this form for those Phase II awards your firm did receive.
 This information will be useful when completing the Commercialization Metrics Survey (CMS) and in tracking the overall success of the SBIR and STTR programs.
 Any NASA Phase II awards your firm has received will be automatically populated in the electronic form, as are any Phase II awards previously entered by the SBC during prior submissions (you may update the information for these awards).
-An electronic form will be provided during the submission process.

-Note: The designated firm administrator, typically the first person to register your firm, is the only individual authorized to update the addendum information.
+The designated firm administrator, typically the first person to register your firm, is the only individual authorized to update the addendum information.